IsaccoSordo/tezos-small/README.md

 - `getBlocks(limit, offset)` - Paginated block listing
 - `getTransactionsCount(level)` - Get transaction count for a block
 - `getTransactions(level)` - Fetch transactions for a block

+All loading states are automatically managed by the HTTP interceptor.

 ---